 Nope!
-You cannot taste the Greek yogurt.
+You cannot taste the Greek yogurt in these healthy mashed potatoes.
 It just makes this sweet potato cauliflower mash super light, creamy, and fluffy.

 Can you taste the cauliflower?

-Nope!
+No, you cannot taste the cauliflower!
 The cauliflower just adds volume and fluffiness to these healthy mashed potatoes.
-You will not taste them.

 Can I make this ahead of time?

 Absolutely!
 You can meal prep this recipe or make it a day or two in advance if you are preparing for Thanksgiving or another Holiday.
 Just make sure to cool them before coving in foil and storing them in the fridge.

 Storing: Just let them cool to room temperature, then wrap the original dish in aluminum foil or transfer to an airtight container.
 Store in the refrigerator for 3 – 4 days.